Thank you for visiting my sites. You can also add my guestbook.

 Hi

 Thanks for a very good site.
-I'm writing about the Berlin Wall and your site have been helping me to find what I want.
+I'm writing about the Berlin Wall and your site have been

 It's nice photographs and it's easy to find.